shifat65/3200_project_STM32_UART_ADC/README.md

 ## License

-This project is created for academic and educational purposes under the 3200 Embedded Systems course.
+This project is created for academic and educational purposes under the CSE 3200 course.
 No open-source license is currently applied.

 ## Author